austin-bowen/rosy/README.md

 - `info`: Print information about a bag file.
 By default, the most recent bag file in the current directory will be used.

 Use the `--help` arg on any of those sub-commands to see all options.

-### `$ python -m rosy.demo.{sender,receiver}`

-Example sender and receiver nodes.
-These are also useful for sanity checking and testing your own nodes.

 ### `$ python -m rosy.demo.speedtest {send,recv}`